Colorado River Science: Moab Lecture Series

 An ongoing speaker series focused on the science and politics of the Colorado River.

-A panel discussion on what politics, policy, and climate change have in store for Lake Powell.
+A forum discussion on what politics, policy, and climate change have in store for Lake Powell.

 Since the Colorado River began filling Glen Canyon in 1963, the future of Lake Powell has been up for discussion.
 Climate change, politics and water-use policy all now factor into the fate of this vast reservoir in southern Utah.
 Water levels have continually dropped over the past two decades -- and without a change in how the Colorado River is managed, water levels could eventually become too low to produce power, to go boating, to store water, and to meet downstream delivery demands.